NeerajPrasadd/RestFul-api-design/request-response.md

 | `409 Conflict` | Resource conflict (e.g., duplicate email) |
 | `500 Internal Server Error` | Unexpected server error |

----

-Would you like any modifications or additions to this document? 🚀